 These are a colourful and easy to grow mix of UK native-origin wildflowers.
 They’re researched and sourced by experts at the UK Native Seed Hub, which is part of Kew Science, in partnership with UK based seed suppliers.

-Our ‘Annual’ flowers put on a show in their first summer and quickly produce seed, which then grows into new plants the following year.
+Our ‘Annual’ flowers put on a show in their first summer and quickly produce seed, dying in the process.
+These seeds then grow into new plants the following year.
 And so it goes on.

 While the ‘Perennial’ flowers in the mix will wait to burst into flower in their second summer - and carry on for many years beyond, too.

 The ‘Biennial’ flowers grow in their first year but don’t flower and produce seeds until their second year, although some occasionally defy convention by acting like annuals.
 After producing seeds, these plants usually die in the same way as an annual.

 Grow Wild seeds are not to be used in or near natural areas.
 Find out why.

 Sensible garden precautions should be followed when growing wildflowers, so refrain from eating any plant not known to be edible, wash hands after working in the garden and before eating or touching lips and eyes, and see that pets and children who cannot be entirely trusted not to consume vegetation are supervised.